Simcoe Farmer’s Market

 History of Simcoe Farmers Market

-In 1849 George Kent donated some land to be used for a market.
-This area between what is now known as Robinson, Head, Talbot and Market streets, was an open-air market until 1868.
-Then a building was erected mainly to be used by the market butchers with the rest of the market, including live animals, outside.
-It was often a struggle to keep the market going.
-In 1980 the Simcoe and District Chamber of Commerce suggested reviving a summer market to promote tourism and to bring local farm fresh produce to local residents.
+As early as 1849 George Kent donated some land to be used for a market.
+The area between what is now known as Robinson, Head, Talbot and Market Streets, was an open-air market until 1868.
+At that time a building was erected, mainly to be used by the market butchers with the rest of the market, including live animals, outside.

 Simcoe Farmer’s Market is a place